 By Allie Metz

 An Australian road trip is the quintessential way to see some of the country’s most breathtaking landscapes.
 Jump in a car and follow the coastline to experience chilled-out beach towns, incredible food and wine as well as competition-worthy surf breaks perfect for practicing your new favourite sport.
-From Snapper Rocks on the Gold Coast to Margaret River in Western Australia, Chris Hemsworth's shares his ultimate holiday beaches.
+From Snapper Rocks on the Gold Coast to Margaret River in Western Australia, Chris Hemsworth shares his ultimate coastal holiday spots.
 These finds will take you off the beaten path and into some of Australia’s most treasured natural playgrounds.
-Whether you are keen to swim, surf, fish or just watch the sun go down, these four beach destinations are worth adding to your itinerary.
+Whether you are keen to swim, surf, fish or just watch the sun go down, these beach destinations are worth adding to your itinerary.

 I'd take a 4x4, fill it with food, fishing rods, diving gear, a tent and surfboards and take off exploring.
 I prefer to not have a huge plan and just take it as it comes.
 The surf breaks [in Australia] are some of the best in the world, from Tallow in Byron and Snapper Rocks on the Gold Coast to Bells Beach in Victoria near where I grew up, over to Margaret River in Western Australia.

 Tallow Beach, Byron Bay